olifrost/olifrost.github.io/_posts/2019-02-10-gettygirlfriend.md

 But around Valentine's last year I was feeling the pressure.

-With a half-drunk bottle of Corona Light in my hand, I went to GettyImages.
+With a half-drunk bottle of Corona Light in my hand, I went to Getty Images.

-I set my search to "girl smiling", there she was.
+I set my search to "girl smiling", and there she was.

 *Amy*, my ginger dream.